Vmoto: Brand re-launch

 In November 2021, the company embarked on an initiative to revitalise their faded brand, engaging a European design firm for the purpose, and employing their platform at the 2021 Milan EICMA motorcycle event to showcase the brand re-boot.
 During the event, the company unveiled the first premium motorcycle model to be produced by the group, the Vmoto Stash, aimed at the European and North American markets.

 Vmoto launched a new fleet concept scooter, the Fleet Concept F01.
 The scooter features a 90 km range, has double disk brakes and a combined braking system, and is aimed at B2B and for business fleets for commercial operations.

 Earlier in the same year, the company supplied five scooters to the MotoE World Cup organisers for the use of staff during the events.

 At the EICMA event in November 2022, Vmoto launched the new 'Stash' motorcycle, which had been showcased at the same event in the previous year.
 The company also unveiled an electric dirt bike at the same event.

 Ride Share market push

-In 2020, Vmoto began pushing into the burgeoning electric Scooter-sharing system business.
+In 2020, Vmoto began pushing into the electric Scooter-sharing system business.
 This saw Vmoto offer bulk scooters to commercial fleet operators of ride share scooters, in a number of different countries.